A Complete Guide on Hough Transform

 Biometric and Man-machine Interaction

-A generalized hand detection model with articulated degrees of freedom is shown in [6].
+A generalized hand detection model with articulated degrees of freedom is shown in 6.
 It makes use of geometric feature correspondences between points and lines.
-The lines are recognized by the PHT.
+The PHT recognizes the lines.
 Following that, they are matched with a model.
-The GHT can identify Turkish finger-spelling in [6].
+The GHT can identify Turkish finger-spelling.
 To produce interest zones, the scale-invariant features transform is applied (SIFT).
 The superfluous interest zones are eliminated using skin color reduction.
-[6] also suggests using hand gestures and tracking to create a real-time human-robot interaction system.
-In this procedure, the linked component labeling (CCL) and the HT are integrated.
-By sensing the skin tone, it can extract the hand’s center, orientations, and fingertip positions of all outstretched fingers.
+It also suggests using hand gestures and tracking to create a real-time human-robot interaction system.
+The linked component labeling (CCL) and the Hough transform are integrated into this procedure.
+Sensing the skin tone can extract the hand’s center, orientations, and fingertip positions of all outstretched fingers.

 3D Applications

-A detector for 3D lines, boxes, and blocks is proposed in [6].
+It proposes a detector for 3D lines, boxes, and blocks.
 This approach decreases the computing cost by using 2D Hough space for parallel line detection.
-In addition, the 3D HT is used to extract planar faces from point clouds that are unevenly dispersed.
+In addition, 3D HT is used to extract planar faces from point clouds that are unevenly dispersed.

 Object Recognition

 It describes a method for detecting objects utilizing the GHT and color similarity between homogeneous portions of the item.
 It takes as input already segmented areas of homogenous hue.
-According to this research, it is resistant to changes in light, occlusion, and distortion of the segmentation output.
+According to this research, it resists changes in light, occlusion, and distortion of the segmentation output.
 It can distinguish items that have been rotated, scaled, and even moved around in a complicated environment.

 Object Tracking